Looking for the best varicose veins exercise for legs?

 Ans: Varicose veins cannot be cured with exercise.
 Your veins will not heal on their own without the help of a medical specialist.
 It’s more likely that they’ll get worse over time.
-To prevent the condition altogether you can wear compression stockings that is specifically designed to take care of your veins and prevent the development of any venous insufficiency.
+To prevent the condition altogether, you can wear varicose veins stockings that are specifically designed to take care of your veins and prevent the development of any venous insufficiency.

 Q2.
 Is climbing stairs good for varicose veins?